-Throughout his career, sociologist Pierre Bourdieu (1969, 1971/1985, 1984, 1992/1995) developed and refined a unified framework for analyzing and understanding cultural products such as films, classical music and popular music.
-This paper uses Bourdieu's framework as a lens for understanding and analyzing cultural intermediaries and for guiding the project's key research questions.
-In Section 2.1, we review a central element of Bourdieu's theoretical perspective - the concept of a field.
+2. Theoretical Framework: Fields, Cultural Intermediaries, and Cultural Capital such as films, classical music, and popular music.
+This paper uses Bourdieu's framework as a lens for understanding and analyzing cultural intermediaries, and for guiding the project's key research questions.
+In Section 2.1, we review a central element of Bourdieu's theoretical perspective-the concept of a field.
 In Section 2.2, we explain that, according to Bourdieu, fields tend to be divided into two subfields, each with different standards.
-One subfield focuses on popularity and economic success, whereas the other focuses on the status within the subfield.
-Section 2.3 reviews research on cultural intermediaries - people and organizations who mediate between those who produce cultural products and those who are the target audience for these products.
-Here we introduce our central research purpose, which is to examine whether cultural intermediaries mirror the standards of the subfield they are interpreting or follow a different logic.
+One subfield focuses on popularity and economic success, while the other focuses on the status within the sub-field.
+Section 2.3 reviews research on cultural intermediaries-people and organizations who mediate between those who produce cultural products and those who are the target audience for these products.
+Here, we introduce our central research question: Do cultural intermediaries mirror the standards of the sub-field they are interpreting or do they follow a different logic?
 In Section 2.4, we review Bourdieu's concept of cultural capital and suggest that the answer to the question posed in Section 2.3 may depend on the cultural intermediary's field-specific cultural capital.
-Lastly, in Section 2.5 we explain how a cultural intermediary's standards for a cultural product (and particularly the product's authenticity) may depend on his or her field-specific cultural capital and the type of subfield whose cultural products the intermediary interprets.
+Lastly, in Section 2.5 we explain how a cultural intermediary's standards for a cultural product (and particularly the product's authenticity) may depend on his or her field-specific cultural capital and the type of sub-field whose cultural products the intermediary interprets.